stanley3384/OrderedSetVelociRaptor/Misc/README.md

 --Some miscellaneous items to experiment with.
-For the OpenGL programs, on Ubuntu, you can get the needed libraries to compile the examples with by getting the freeGLUT and Mesa libraries.
-If you have a good graphics card you might not need the Mesa libraries.
+For the OpenGL programs you can get the needed libraries to compile the examples by getting the freeGLUT and the Mesa libraries on Ubuntu.
+Some of the OpenGL programs use GTK+ for the UI and some use freeGLUT for the UI.

 sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev